-If you're seeing pop-up ads that won't go away, or you suddenly have a homepage that you know you didn't set, you may have an unwanted program installed on your computer.
+If you're seeing pop-up ads that won't go away, or the homepage you set is gone, you may have an unwanted program installed on your computer.
 Here are some steps you can take to get rid of this program and block similar ones from getting installed in the future.

 Look for malware and unwanted programs

 Here are some clues that a suspicious program is affecting Google Chrome: